 Pro macro photographers tend to choose lenses that are capable of far more than 1:1 magnification.
 But that’s way more than what you need for breathtaking close-up shots.

 In this article, you will see point-and-shoot systems, mirrorless cameras and DSLRs.
-Each one of them has benefits and drawbacks, and each camera type has specific uses.
-In the point-and-shoot systems, you will see new functions such as post-focusing.
-Some even come with LED lights.
-Read on to find out how they can help.
+Each one of them has benefits and drawbacks for macro.
+Each camera type has specific uses in macro photography.
+They are the best cameras for the enthusiast macro photographer.

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]